-I began teaching two years ago at Maritime Academy Charter High School in Philadelphia, PA.
+I began teaching five years ago at Maritime Academy Charter High School in Philadelphia, PA.
 Growing up, I always wanted to become a teacher.
 I loved learning and I loved school.
 I consider myself lucky that I knew what I wanted to do at an early age.

 I went to college for two years at Pace University in Upstate New York.
 I wanted to get away and experienced a culture shock when I arrived.
 I was able to gain experience in many schools I would never have the opportunity to otherwise.
 After being diagnosed with thyroid cancer, I transferred closer to home and continued my education at Temple University.
 I did my student teaching at George Washington Carver in Algebra II and Pre-Calculus classes.
 While I learned a lot, I never felt like it was my classroom and hence didn’t really learn how to “teach” the lessons.
 I did what I believed my mentor teacher wanted me to do.